Pfcpi/Majlis/whatisLeft.md

   - launch the app with connection lost, and then turn the wifi connection(done)
   - run three instances of the app at the same time.

+## Services/pdf

+- Execution time of printing is long ( > 15(s) )
+  - Potential fix : put the code for generating pdf in main process rather than backend.

 ## AjouterPv page

 - assign to each of the selected reports the sanction and temoins.